Healthy Homes Assessment Hawkes Bay

 Hawkes Bay Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required for all Hawkes Bay and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement in all Hawkes Bay and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate the conformance to each Healthy Homes Standards that apply or will be in force throughout the tenancy period of their rental properties.
+• Landlords and property managers must keep records that demonstrate compliance with each Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes